EytanKats/edu_resources/collections/nerf.md

 [Blogpost](https://dellaert.github.io/NeRF/)

 **Description**
-Overview of some works relevant related works that lead up to the “NeRF explosion”, the two papers that started it all and follow-up works.
+Overview of some related works that lead up to the “NeRF explosion”, the two papers that started it all and follow-up works.